 top of page

-My Story
+A Bit of My Story

 After receiving certification as a family nurse practitioner (FNP) I worked at a community health clinic for underserved people with an amazing mentor, Dr. Napolean Espejo (Lucho), in Fargo, ND.
 One of the best positions I have ever worked in, with supportive and caring staff working with homeless, uninsured, and refugee patients who were all grateful for the care they received.